 And now we can proceed.

 * * *

 I suppose the place to start is how The Drowning Girl uses the Obviously Unreliable Narrator.
 Allow me to explain:

 I think that practically every single use of the Obviously Unreliable Narrator generates two layers in the fiction.
-The first layer is what we are told by the narrator, and it is semi-transparent.
-We are meant to see through it and penetrate to the second layer underneath.
-The second layer is what you understand to actually be happening, regardless of what the narrator says—and the combination of the two layers is the full story, so to speak.
+The first layer is what we are told directly by the narrator, and it is semi-transparent.
+The story is designed in such a way that we are meant to see through the first layer and penetrate to the second layer underneath.
+The second layer is what the story wants us to understand as actually happening, regardless of what the narrator says—and the combination of the two layers is the full story, so to speak.

 You can, of course, play tricks.
 Nabokov does so in Pale Fire, where the first layer becomes increasingly transparent as you read, to the point that it nearly vanishes by the end.
 But the layer underneath is tricky—very tricky—and you can read it as several different things.
 (There are in fact whole teams of readers—yes, like Team Edward and Team Jacob, why not go for that analogy—who advocate furiously for the interpretation they think is supreme.)

 Mind you, there are a limited number of reasonable readings.
 It can be either A, or B, or C, or maybe D. There are a limited number of teams.
 The book is open-ended, but on limited terms; and part of the fun is exploring the limits of its fiction.